xyproto/algernon/README.md

 // List all models that are downloaded and ready oc:list()

-// Set the active model name
+// Get or set the currently active model name, but does not pull anything oc:model([string])
-oc:select(string)

 // Get the size of the given model name as a human-friendly string oc:size(string) -> string